andrewhughesskywater/Sheetpilot/docs/BUNDLE_OPTIMIZATION_REPORT.md

 - 40-45% application code reduction with minification + compression (~8-10 MB saved)
 - Total estimated savings: ~13-15 MB

-The majority of the installer size (300+ MB) comes from Electron and Playwright Chromium, which are unavoidable for the application's functionality.
+The majority of the installer size (~200 MB) comes from Electron runtime, which is unavoidable for the application's functionality.
+Browser automation uses Electron's built-in Chromium, eliminating the need for separate browser bundling.
 The application code itself has been optimized to be as small as practical while maintaining functionality and code quality.